SebastienDeriaz/Syndesi/Notes.md

 - Discover frame (UDP Broadcast)
 - I2C read / write with I2C index (0-7).
 8 I2C interfaces possible.
 - UART read / write with I2C index (0-7).
 8 UART interfaces possible.

+## Usage

+device open function : find device on network and auto-assign driver.
+If the driver cannot be found, the user is asked to assign one manually